dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         }
     }

 You will notice that we have to define the **TReturn** type parameter as **NullStoredProcedureResult** as no results are expected to be returned form the stored procedure when it is called.
-We also now need a constructor which takes a parameters argument of StoredProcedureWithParametersButNoReturnParameters.
-This just passes straight through to the base class which handles construction tasks.

-The framework lets us short cut the definition slightly by omitting the **NullStoredProcedureResult** as teh **TReturn** return type parameter and using another base class, the **NoReturnTypeStoredProcedureBase** class, like so:
+The framework lets us short cut the definition slightly by omitting the **NullStoredProcedureResult** as the **TReturn** return type parameter and using another base class, the **NoReturnTypeStoredProcedureBase** class.
+We can inherit from this class like so:

     internal class StoredProcedureWithParametersButNoReturn
         : NoReturnTypeStoredProcedureBase<StoredProcedureWithParametersButNoReturnParameters>